LUMC/SSLP-Analyzer/FSHD_CLI/README.md

 ## Script Description

 The script uses pre-defined haplotypes for prediction.
 A haplotype is a group of genes within an organism that was inherited together from a single parent.
-This script uses haplotypes of certain regions (European, African, Asian) to predict the genotypes from the provided SSLP values.
+This script uses haplotypes of certain populations (European, African, Asian) to predict the genotypes from the provided SSLP values.

 You can also provide an optional input JSON file that contains the haplotypes.
 If no file is provided, the script uses default haplotypes.
 Usage